The Breeder Bombs

 The Breeder Bombs is a role-playing game adventure published by TSR in 1984 for the Marvel Super Heroes role-playing game.

 Plot summary

-The Breeder Bombs is a scenario pitting the X-Men against Magneto, who has planted four dirty radioactive bombs that the heroes must deactivate before they go off.
-The Breeder Bombs pits the Uncanny X-Men against Magneto and other super-villains in the X-Men's headquarters and sites in the United States, USSR, Australia, and Chile.
-The players take the parts of the X-Men, attacked within their own headquarters by a surprise visitor who has an even more surprising motive.
-Seven chapters lead the characters through a search to destroy four "breeder" bombs designed to increase radiation levels and cause millions of mutations.
+The Breeder Bombs is an adventure scenario in which the X-Men must stop Magneto by finding and deactivating his four dirty radioactive bombs.
+Magneto is assisted by other super-villains who attack the X-Men at locations in the United States, USSR, Australia, and Chile.
+The players use the X-Men members as player characters, who are attacked in their headquarters.
+The adventure unfolds over seven chapters in which the characters search for the "breeder" bombs which have been designed to increase worldwide radiation levels and therefore result in millions of new mutations.

 Publication history

 MH1 The Breeder Bombs was written by Jeff Grubb, and was published by TSR, Inc., in 1984 as a 16-page book, a large color map, and an outer folder.
 This scenario has 16 pages, and is packed with a cover folder containing character details and a double-sided 22"x17" map.